hello-robot/stretch_tutorials/stretch_body/tutorial_collision_avoidance.md

 The default collision models for Stretch Body are found in [robot_collision_models.py](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/robot_collision_models.py).
 As of this writing, the provide models are:

-* CollisionArmCamera: Avoid collision of the head camera with the arm
+* [CollisionArmCamera](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/robot_collision_models.py#L8): Avoid collision of the head camera with the arm
-* CollisionStretchGripper: Avoid collision of the wrist-yaw and gripper with the base and ground
+* [CollisionStretchGripper](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/robot_collision_models.py#L75): Avoid collision of the wrist-yaw and gripper with the base and ground

-**Note**: The provided collision models are coarse and are provided to avoid common potentially harmful collisions only.
+**NOTE**: The provided collision models are coarse and are provided to avoid common potentially harmful collisions only.
 Using these models it is still possible to collide the robot with itself in some cases.

+**NOTE**: Additional collision models are provided for the DexWrist

 ### Working with Models